Proof of concept (POC): Definition, steps & examples

 1. Define your business idea

-• Explain how you’ll execute your idea.
+• Explain how you'll carry out your idea.

 • Express what your idea will accomplish in the long term.